British Rail Class 70: Background and specification

 In November 2007, Freightliner announced Project Genesis, a procurement plan for 30 freight locomotives from General Electric (GE).
 The locomotives ordered were intended to match older types in terms of haulage capacity whilst at the same time being more fuel-efficient.
 The project was a collaborative effort between Freightliner and GE, with input from drivers on the cab design.
 The locomotives utilize a GE PowerHaul P616 diesel engine rated at 2750 kW.
 The locomotive meets EU Tier IIIa emission regulations.
-Freightliner expects that the locomotive's efficiency is 7% better than contemporary models, with a further 3% increase in efficiency whilst braking; regenerative braking is used to supply the energy to power auxiliary motors.
+Freightliner expects that the locomotive's efficiency is 7% higher than contemporary models, with a further 3% increase in efficiency whilst braking; regenerative braking is used to supply the energy to power auxiliary motors.

 The locomotives were given the Class 70 TOPS code.

 The new locomotives are similar in appearance to a Class 58; a hood unit design with a narrow body typical of locomotive types in use in North America, the cabs are accessed from the rear via exterior walkways on the narrow part of the hood.
 The distinctive front end shape is due to crashworthiness features It is also fitted with air conditioning and acoustic insulation to improve the crew's environment, making it an improvement over the Class 66.

 Operations

 Freightliner

 Construction of the first two locomotives at GE's Erie, Pennsylvania plant was completed in July 2009, with both locomotives tested during the same month.
 The original plan was for two months of testing, with the locomotives then spending a further three weeks being modified where necessary and prepared for transport to the United Kingdom.

 The first two locomotives arrived at Newport Docks on 8 November 2009.
 The delivery gave GE its first locomotives in service on the British rail network.
 The first locomotive was given the name PowerHaul' at Leeds on 24 November 2009.

 Four more locomotives were delivered to the UK on 2 December 2009.
 On operation tests, 70001 hauled a 30-wagon train consisting of 60 ISO containers during December 2009.
 70002 also hauled a 19 hopper 1300 tonne coal train in the same month.

 On 5 January 2011, 70012 was severely damaged while being unloaded at Newport Dock when part of the lifting gear failed, causing the locomotive to fall back into the hold of the ship.
+It was shipped back to the GE plant in Erie for repairs, where it now resides for use as a test bed for the Class 70 fleet.

 In January 2017, some were placed in store at Freightliner's Leeds Midland Road depot.
 By July 2018, 13 of the 19 were in store.
 In March 2020, only four remained in store, the rest having been returned to service.
 However, by June 2020 all Freightliner examples were in storage at Leeds Midlands Road, with only two, 016 and 017, returning to service as of July 2020.